 IMPORTANT: When the instructor provides the test to ODS, the instructor must provide information about how the test should be administered and how and when ODS should return the test to the instructor.
-This can be done using the online proctoring form.
+This can be done using the online proctoring form or email to access@pierpont.edu.

 - If the instructor is available to answer questions from students about the test during the test, the instructor also must be available to provide that service for the student who is taking their test in an alternate location.
 Arrangements can be made with ODS for this.
+The instructor can keep their cell phone with them during the test, and provide the cell phone number to be student or to our office.